zibonbadi/liquidms/README.md

 -------

 *liquidMS* is an API-compatible clean room implementation of the Sonic Robo Blast 2 [HTTP Master Server API][v1spec].
-It is capable of fetching server info from any API Compatible master server and include the response in it's own output, thus being capable to be operated as a node within a distributed master server network.
+It is capable of mirroring data from any API Compatible master server, thus being capable to be operated as a node within a distributed master server network.

 Special thanks to GoldenTails whose reverse engineered HTTP master server served as a reference to this project.